cncf/techdocs/analyses/0011-keda/keda-analysis.md

 created: 2024-02-23
 modified: 2024-04-09
-author: Dave Welsch (@dwelsch-esi)
+author: Dave Welsch (@dwelsch-esi) cSpell:ignore: Welsch dwelsch pastable
 ---

 # Introduction

 This document analyzes the effectiveness and completeness of the [KEDA](https://keda.sh) open source software (OSS) project's documentation and website.
 It is funded by the CNCF Foundation as part of its overall effort to incubate, grow, and graduate open source cloud native software projects.

 According to CNCF best practices guidelines, effective documentation is a prerequisite for program graduation.
 The documentation analysis is the first step of a CNCF process aimed at assisting projects with their documentation efforts.

 ## Purpose

 This document was written to analyze the current state of KEDA documentation.
 It aims to provide project leaders with an informed understanding of potential problems in current project documentation.
-The companion document, keda-impementation.md, outlines an actionable plan for improvement.
+The companion document, keda-implementation.md, outlines an actionable plan for improvement.

 This document:

 - Analyzes the current KEDA technical documentation and website
 - Compares existing documentation against the CNCF’s standards
 - Recommends a program of key improvements with the largest return on investment.
-The companion document, keda-impementation.md, provides specific actionable suggestions and recommendations for overall organization and presentation of documentation
+The companion document, keda-implementation.md, provides specific actionable suggestions and recommendations for overall organization and presentation of documentation

 ## Scope of analysis

 The documentation discussed here includes the entire contents of the website (which contains the technical docs), as well as documentation for contributors and users on the KEDA GitHub repository.

 The KEDA website and documentation are written in Markdown and are compiled using the Hugo static site generator with the Docsy theme and served from the Netlify platform.
 The site's code is stored on the KEDA GitHub repo.